armele/mctradepost-retro/README.md

 * Block implementations of the building huts.
 * A few new building materials (mixed stone, thatch, plaster, rough stone, weathered rough stone, rough brick, endethyst, endmarine, marine lapis)
 * A few new Architect's Cutter recipes in the Timberframe style.
+* Trough - herding pets will herd animals towards a Trough if it is placed in a herding building and the pet is assigned to work at that building.

 ### Configuration
 This mod supports the Neoforge configuration hooks, and can be configured in-game.
 These configurations are reasonably well described there.